Case Study: Ladybird

 For lighting I had an HDRI-image from HDRI Haven called Table Mountain 1 and one photometric target light shining from the same direction as the brightest spot on the HDRI, shape set to sphere and largened until the shadows got a bit softer.

 Depth of field is straight from the physical camera because I was happy with it just as is.
-To get more control over the effect and to shorten the render time you should render it as a separate pass and slap it on in Photoshop with the lense blur filter.
+To get more control over the effect and to shorten the render time you could render it as a separate pass and slap it on in Photoshop with the lense blur filter.

 Rendered for 7753 iterations which took 29h 23min 31s on Nvidia GTX 980 and Intel Core i7-5820K.